 Fortunately, a home experiencing foundation settlement issues can be permanently stabilized.
 JES uses engineered solutions that transfer the weight of the home from the unstable soils to competent load-bearing soil.
 When left untreated, the structure can become more and more unstable.
 Thus, making your home unsafe.
 Consequently, the value of the home declines too.

-If you’re thinking about adding an addition, a second story or even remodeling your kitchen or bath with tiles and granite counter tops, be sure you consider the extra weight that it is going to be added to the over all structure.
+If you’re thinking about adding an addition, a second story or even remodeling your kitchen or bath with tiles and granite countertops, be sure you consider the extra weight that it is going to be added to the overall structure.
 Why do most structures settle?
 Because the weight of the home is greater than the bearing capacity of the soil.
-Read more…

-Jesse Waltz, a Professional Engineer and a 1985 Virginia Military Institute graduate, is the founder of JES Foundation Repair.
-JES is a regional foundation repair, crawl space and basement waterproofing company with locations in Virginia Beach, Richmond and Northern Virginia.
+Jesse Waltz, a Professional Engineer, and a 1985 Virginia Military Institute graduate is the founder of JES Foundation Repair.
+JES is a regional foundation repair, crawl space, and basement waterproofing company with locations in Hampton Roads/Virginia Beach, Richmond Metro Area, Washington DC Metro/Northern Virginia, Baltimore Metro Area, and Western Virginia.